MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 * Adding initialised fields to the correct science-specific field collection.

-Currently, the underpinning infrastructure cannot support doing all of these items at the same time.
+Currently, the underpinning infrastructure cannot support doing all of these tasks at the same time.
 A solution has been created that involves calling ``create_physics_prognostics`` twice.
-The procedure takes a procedure pointer as an argument, enabling the routine to do different things on each call.
+The procedure takes a procedure pointer as an argument, enabling the routine to do different tasks on each call.

 .. attention::